~

 This roadmap describes the plan for making the Urbit OS suitable for mass adoption.
 It is a living document, to be updated when milestones are achieved or when plans change.

-The following project arcs need to be completed to make Urbit a consumer product.
+The following project arcs highlight our primary areas of focus for 2024, updated as of December 2023.
 The individual projects within each of these arcs can be viewed by status – Current, Next Up, Future, and Completed – in the left hand navigation.

 View Project Arc →